Navid-Mousavizdeh/IUST-OpenUnderstand-Project/benchmark/README.md

 Please do not add/commit any unzipped file to the benchmark directory.

 The description of these projects are available on [CodART benchmark projects](https://m-zakeri.github.io/CodART/benchmarks).

+All sources are zipped for size reduction purpose.